 By Gene from IN

 I have seen a friend clean my remote, with just water.
 He opened it up, rinsed it out, dried it off, then had to dry it three time, and then it worked like a charm.
-And has done so for 3 years now.
-However, I don't know if I would try it myself.
-I suppose you have nothing to lose.

 My TV Remote has some buttons that don't work anymore.
 I took it apart and cleaned the contacts, but certain buttons barely work, the ones used most often.